julian-becker/radrpc/README.md

 - [License](#license)
 - [Help](#help)
 - [Thanks](#thanks)

-## Introduction
-Radrpc is a high-level remote procedure call library build upon Asio & Beast.
-It is header-only C++14 and represents a asynchronous server & synchronous client.

 ## Design goals
 Radrpc aims for usability & a simple client-server architecture without sacrificing the advanced aspect of a remote procedure call library.